 Day 2, Eremito – Spoleto – Assisi – Cortona

+We were hunting Spoleto, Assisi, Urbino and Cortona, but as it turned out we missed Spoleto.
 We should have gone south and then east to Spoleto.
 Instead we continued north and then east to Assisi, and dropped Spoleto altogether.
 Here is a collection of quotes describing what we missed.

 We continued on the E35 (A1) north to Bettolle and then turned east on good roads until we reached Assisi in less than 2 hours.
 Traffic was easy and the drive was uncomplicated.

 Presided over by a formidable medieval fortress and backed by the broad-shouldered Apennines, their summits iced with snow in winter, Spoleto is visually stunning” (Lonely Planet)